 Priapism

 The American Urologic Association has published a Guideline on the Management of Priapism:Acute Ischemic Priapism: an AUA/SMSNA Guideline - American Urological Association (auanet.org), 14 which contrasts the pathophysiology and management of ischemic and nonischemic priapism.
-Priapism is defined as a persistent (four or more hours) penile erection in the absence of sexual stimulation.
+Priapism is defined as a persistent (four or more hours) penile erection in the absence of or persisting beyond sexual stimulation.
 The incidence of priapism is low; one study reported 1.5 cases per 100,000 men per year with the incidence in men aged 40 and older being 2.9 cases per 100,000 men per year.15 However, more recent research suggests that the incidence of this condition is higher (5.34 cases per 100,000 men annually),16 particularly in men with sickle cell anemia or trait.17 Almost three-quarters of patients with sickle cell anemia may have at least one episode of priapism.18 Patients may seek care for priapism more frequently in the summer than in the winter.16

 The classic presentation of ischemic priapism is as a “rock hard” erection that is painful.
 On examination, the corpora cavernosa are erect while the glans and corpus spongiosum are spared.
-The most common causes are sickle cell disease, malignancy (leukemia/lymphoma, primary or metastatic penile cancer, or pelvic mass), and drugs (most commonly agents used to treat erectile dysfunction, such as PDE-5 inhibitors and intracavernosal injections, but also including trazodone, cocaine, alpha blockers and total parenteral nutrition).19,20 Products purchased over the counter that are marketed for sexual health can contain ingredients that can lead to priapism, thus it is important to specifically ask about “supplements” or over the counter products that have been consumed.
-The prompt initiation of definitive treatment is paramount to minimizing the risk of permanent tissue damage and erectile dysfunction: 50% patients with resolution of the priapism within 24 hours will retain erectile function, compared with almost none of patients after 36 hours.21 The diagnosis can be confirmed with a penile blood gas, which often shows signs of abnormal tissue perfusion (pO2<30, pCO2>60, pH<7.25).22,23 Doppler ultrasonography will demonstrate poor intracavernosal arterial inflow, and is useful for confirming successful treatment.24,25 A complete blood count should be performed in all patients to evaluate for hematologic disease, with hemoglobin electrophoresis considered in patients at risk for sickle cell disease.
+The most common causes are sickle cell disease, malignancy (leukemia/lymphoma, primary or metastatic penile cancer, or pelvic mass), and drugs (most commonly agents used to treat erectile dysfunction, such as PDE-5 inhibitors and intracavernosal injections, but also including trazodone, cocaine, alpha blockers and total parenteral nutrition).19,20 Some products purchased over the counter that are marketed for sexual health can contain ingredients that can lead to priapism, thus it is important to specifically ask about “supplements” or over the counter products that have been consumed.

-Treatment of ischemic priapism centers on removing the blood from the corpora in order to allow arterial inflow.
 Initial treatment includes aspiration and irrigation of the corpora with normal saline; this is most successful early in the priapism episode, often before most patients have presented for medical care.
+Irrigation will help evacuate clotted blood that is contributing to the pathophysiology of the priapism.
 Intracorporal injection of 1 cc of 1 mg/1mL phenylephrine, diluted in 19 cc of 0.9% normal saline (20 cc total) can be performed every three to five minutes until detumescence is achieved.
 Vital signs (heart rate and blood pressure) should be monitored during sympathomimetic injection.
 Administration of alpha agonists can lead to hypertension and reflex bradycardia.
-If injection is unsuccessful, surgical intervention is necessary.
-Distal shunts (Ebbehoj, Winter, and Al-Ghorab) involve creation of a communication between the distal corpora cavernosa and the corpus spongiosum of the glans, while proximal shunts (Quackels or Sacher and Grayhack or Barry) involve drainage of the proximal corporal cavernosa into the corpus spongiosum or veins (saphenous or deep dorsal) vein, respectively.26 Extremely refractory cases may require dilatation of the corpora cavernosa and ultimate placement of a penile prosthesis.

 Although the immediate care of a patient with ischemic priapism centers on the return of blood flow to the penis, comprehensive evaluation of the patient to identify contributing factors should be performed.
 In addition to bloodwork, imaging of the pelvis may be appropriate if a local malignancy is suspected.
 Patients with drug-related priapism may benefit from discontinuation of that drug when feasible.